Scandal in the Peruvian national team with Carlos Zambrano prior to Colombia vs. Peru Qualifiers | football curiosities

 In the images, Zambrano was seen at an alleged party on Saturday, January 22, the same day he arrived in Peru to make himself available to coach Gareca.

-However, the same player reacted on his social networks and was angry at the speculation of the pink press.
+However, the same player reacted on his social networks and was angry at the speculations of the pink press.
 On his Instagram account, Zambrano delivered his version.

 “What was he doing on Saturday in the south?
 I went to have lunch and dinner at one of my places that I have over there (which is a restobar).
 And I was with my family, then I went to sleep at my house that I have in Punta Negra, in Sur Chico.
 Now, is it bad to have that or go out to eat with your family?
 I was with my son.
 Leave the show for a bit, ”wrote the footballer.